Welcome to my Resource Centre.

 - Unshakeable: This is a step-by-step guide from Tony Robbins, breaking down how to get your financial life in order and put yourself on the road to financial freedom.
 Tony teamed up with Peter Mallouk, a leading financial adviser in the USA, for this book – so you get two influential figures for the price of one.
 I would also recommend checking out Peter on The Tim Ferris Show, he drops a lot of wisdom throughout the episode.

 - Economics in One Lesson: An oldie, but worth a read.
 You may not agree with all his points, however Henry Hazlitt breaks down some key economic theories in a digestible manner.
-He got me to think more about the ripple effect of economic policies and events, where directed good intentions for one group can have negative consequences for another.
-This brought to life by the broken window fallacy.
+He got me to think more about the ripple effect of economic policies and events, where directed good intentions for one group can have negative consequences for another – this is brought to life via the broken window fallacy.

 - The Investment Answer: Another one you can read in one sitting.
 The authors take you step by step through the five key decisions for investing.